-Electric Work Don't Know Roofing Don't Know
+Electric Work No Roofing No

-Central Heating Don't Know National House Building Council (NHBC) Don't Know
+Central Heating No National House Building Council (NHBC) No

-Damp Course Don't Know Any other work or installations?
-Don't Know
+Damp Course No Any other work or installations?
+No

 b

-Please give any details of the e work or installations s to which the guarantee(s) relate(s) N/A
+Please give any details of the e work or in stallations to which the guarantee(s) relate(s) N/A

 С

 Are there any outstanding cla aims under any of the guarantees listed above?
 No

 Please give details: N/A

 Q15: Boundaries

 As far as you are aware, has any boundary of your property been moved in the last 10 Years?
-No

 please give any details.
 N/A

 Q16: Notices that affect your property

 In the past three years have you ever received a notice:

 a(i)

-Advising that the owner of a neighbouring propert y has made a planning application?
-No
+Advising that the owner of a neighbouring property has made a planning application?

 b(i)

 That affects your property in some other way?
 No

 c(i)

-That requires you to do any r maintenance, repairs or improvements to your property?
+That requires you to do any r maintenanc e, repairs or improvements to your property?
 No

-e give the notices to your solicitor or estate agent, including any f entry of the purchaser of your property.
+if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

 Declaration